cespare/reflex/README.md

 * Color each commands output command differently (good if we allow interleaved output).
 * Document file argument list splitting behavior (with go-shellquote)
 * Implement/copy the parts of go-shellquote that I need myself.
-* Add more debugging info to -d.
+* Add more debugging info to -v.